ZTW21/Prediction-Model-CCS-NQTs/README.md

 ### Key Features

 - **Data Conversion:** Converts swimming times from a standard string format to a numerical format for analysis.
-- **Prediction Models:** Utilizes linear and polynomial regression models to forecast future NQTs based on historical data.
+- **Prediction Models:** Utilizes a linear regression model to forecast future NQTs based on historical data.
 - **Visualization:** Graphically represents historical times and predicted qualifying times, allowing for easy visualization of trends over the years.
 - **Comparative Analysis:** Includes functionality to compare men's and women's event times side by side, highlighting differences in performance trends.